We’ve been warned.

 After he said this, [Jesus] was taken up before their very eyes, and a cloud hid him from their sight.
 They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
 “Men of Galilee,” they said, “why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”

-You’ve probably spoken to people who imagine that Jesus has already come back, or will come back, in some other form or in some other way.
-That’s why I highlighted the words: “This same Jesus” – not someone or something else – “will come back in the same way” – that is, physically and visibly.
+You’ve probably spoken to people who imagine that Jesus has already come back or will come back in some other form or in some other way.
+That’s why I highlighted the words: “This same Jesus”— not someone or something else— “will come back in the same way”— physically and visibly.

-The biblical record relates much to us of the return to Earth of the Lord Jesus.
-I’ll focus on one aspect of his return: the parousia.
+The biblical record tells us much about the return of the Lord Jesus to Earth.
+I’ll focus on one aspect of his return: the parousia

 Parousia is a Greek word that refers to “the state of being present at a place, presence” (BDAG).
-It is not the promise or the process of coming, it is the result of coming – the actual presence of the person.
+It is not the promise or the process of coming; it is the result of coming— the person’s actual presence

-Eighteen times, parousia is used of the future presence of the Lord Jesus.
+Eighteen times, parousia is used for the future physical presence of the Lord Jesus.

-Peter gives us a glimpse of the parousia of Christ.
-He recalls his experience of the Transfiguration decades earlier (Matthew 17:1-9; Mark 9:1-8; Luke 9:28-36).
+Peter gives us a glimpse of the parousia of Christ by relating it to the Transfiguration.
+We read about the Transfiguration in Matthew 17:1-9; Mark 9:1-8; Luke 9:28-36.
+For instance, Matthew writes (17:2):

 [Jesus Christ] was transfigured before them.
 His face shone like the sun, and his clothes became as white as the light.

-Peter views the Transfiguration as a foretaste of Christ at his parousia.
+Decades later, Peter refers to the Transfiguration as a foretaste of Christ’s future parousia.
 He writes (2 Peter 1:16-18):

 We did not follow cleverly invented stories when we told you about the power and coming (parousia) of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
 For he received honor and glory from God the Father when the voice came to him from the Majestic Glory, saying, “This is my Son, whom I love; with him I am well pleased.”
 We ourselves heard this voice that came from heaven when we were with him on the sacred mountain.

-The disciples asked Jesus “when will this happen” (Matthew 24:3) in a context of future events, including the parousia.
+The disciples asked Jesus, “When will this happen?”
+(Matthew 24:3) in the context of future events, including the parousia

 Others argue that the delay in his return means he is not coming at all (e.g., 2 Peter 3:1-14 where parousia occurs in vs. 4 and 12):